kopkam/Covid19-Analysis/questions_and_answers.md

 -----------|------------|---------------|
 6437598	   |      118970|	          1,85|

-#### What are the top ten countries that had the highest percentage of vaccinated peoplee compared to population?
+#### What are the top ten countries that had the highest percentage of vaccinated people compared to population?

 ````sql
 SELECT TOP 10 location, population, MAX(people_vaccinated) AS people_vaccinated, ROUND(MAX((people_vaccinated/population))*100,2) AS PercentPopulationVaccinated